Italian invasion of Egypt: Analysis

 The 10th Army advanced about 12 mi a day to enable the non-motorised units to keep up and at Sidi Barrani, built fortified camps.
 No bold mechanised strokes or flanking movements had been made by the armoured units, XXIII Corpo d'Armata had guarded the infantry instead and the 10th Army suffered fewer than 550 casualties during the advance.
 The Maletti Group, the 1st Tank Group and the 1st CC.NN.
-Division "23rd Marzo" had failed to operate according to Italian armoured warfare theory.
+Division "23rd Marzo", had failed to operate according to Italian armoured warfare theory.
 Lack of preparation, training and organisation had led to blunders in assembling and directing the Maletti Group and over-caution with the other tank battalions of 1st Tank Group.
 The rush to motorise the 1st CC.NN.
-Division "23rd Marzo" and lack of training as a motorised division, disorganised the relationship between drivers and infantry.
+Division "23rd Marzo" and its lack of training as a motorised division, disorganised the relationship between drivers and infantry.